Paper Tiger (2026 film): Development

+At the 2024 Deauville American Film Festival, Gray teased to France Inter that he was in the process of crafting an original piece of material that "will be about my family, but not from my perspective, maybe from my parents' perspective," and be set 5 to 10 years after the events of Armageddon Time.
+Gray added that the project, while personal, would also have elements of a crime drama.
 In November 2024, it was reported that Gray had set the project, titled Paper Tiger, as his next film, with a cast led by Adam Driver, Anne Hathaway and Jeremy Strong.
 Raffaella Leone was to produce for Leone Film Group alongside Rodrigo Teixeira for RT Features.
 By May 2025, Hathaway and Strong had dropped out of the film due to other commitments, being replaced by Scarlett Johansson and Miles Teller, respectively.
+The film was backed by Vixens, a Paris-based production banner.
+In May 2026, Gray confirmed the film had a $15 million budget.

 Filming

 Principal photography began in early June 2025 in Denville Township, New Jersey.
 It was previously scheduled to begin in New Jersey in April 2025.